-Both these Higgs fields, $\phi_1$ and $\phi_2$ acquire a non-zero vacuum expectation value ({vev}) (i.e., $\langle\phi_{1}\rangle = v_{1}$ and $\langle\phi_{2}\rangle = v_{2}$) and spontaneously break the EW gauge symmetry down to $U(1)_{\rm EM}$.
-After the symmetry breaking, the $W$ and $Z$ boson becomes massive and the scalar sector contains five physical Higgs bosons - two CP-even $\{H, h\}$, one CP-odd $A$ and a pair of charged states $H^{\pm}$ with masses $m_{H}, m_{h}, m_{A}$ and $m_{H^{\pm}}$, respectively.
-Both these vevs $v_1$ and $v_2$ are related to the EW scale $v = \sqrt{v^{2}_{1} + v^{2}_{2}}$ = 246 GeV.
-The ratio between these two vevs can be parameterised as $\tan\beta = \frac{v_2}{v_1}$.
+Both these Higgs fields, $\phi_1$ and $\phi_2$, acquire a non-zero Vacuum Expectation Value ({VEV}) (i.e., $\langle\phi_{1}\rangle = v_{1}$ and $\langle\phi_{2}\rangle = v_{2}$) and spontaneously break the EW gauge symmetry down to $U(1)_{\rm EM}$.
+After symmetry breaking, the $W^\pm$ and $Z$ boson becomes massive and the (pseudo)scalar sector contains five physical Higgs bosons - two CP-even $\{H, h\}$, one CP-odd $A$ and a pair of charged states $H^{\pm}$ with masses $m_{H}, m_{h}, m_{A}$ and $m_{H^{\pm}}$, respectively.
+Both these VEVs $v_1$ and $v_2$ are related to the EW scale $v = \sqrt{v^{2}_{1} + v^{2}_{2}}$ = 246 GeV.
+The ratio between these two VEVs can be parameterised as $\tan\beta = \frac{v_2}{v_1}$.
 In addition, the mixing angle between the CP-even states $\{H, h\}$ can be parametrised as $\alpha$.
-For present study we consider the inverted hierarchy between the CP-even mass eigenstates.
-This particular choice alters the usual interpretation of the mass spectrum and the couplings \footnote{For example, in the inverted mass hierarchy the alignment limit corresponds to $\cos(\beta - \alpha) \to 1$.
-However, we will not conform to this limit in the present study.}.
-Hereafter we align $H$ as to be the SM like Higgs boson and $h$ to be the lighter scalar.
+For the present study we consider the inverted hierarchy between the CP-even mass eigenstates.
+This particular choice alters the usual interpretation of the mass spectrum and the couplings\footnote{For example, in the inverted mass hierarchy the alignment limit corresponds to $\cos(\beta - \alpha) \to 1$.
+However, we will not conform strictly to this limit in the present study.}.
+Hereafter we align $H$ as to be the SM like Higgs boson and $h$ to be the lighter scalar state.
 In Eq. (\ref{Eq:lambda}) we present the relations between the potential parameters $\lambda_{i}$'s with the physical parameters of the model:

-The scalar potential given in Eq.(\ref{eq:scalarpot}) clearly has six independent parameters, and the $m_{ii}^2$ terms can be traded off in terms of $\lambda_i$ using the extremization conditions on the potential.
-We find relations of the parameters of the potentials given in equation Eq.(\ref{Eq:lambda}) in terms of physical scalar masses and the angles $\{\beta, \alpha\}$ and use those as the input parameters for further analysis.
+The scalar potential given in Eq.~(\ref{eq:scalarpot}) clearly has six independent parameters, so that the $m_{ii}^2$'s can be traded off in terms of $\lambda_i$'s using the extremisation conditions on the potential.
+We find relations of the parameters of the potentials given in Eq.~(\ref{Eq:lambda}) in terms of physical scalar masses and the angles $\{\beta, \alpha\}$, then use those as the input parameters for further analysis.